-This month we feature Element Pictures, an Irish success story and a company that has become an international world player with Lenny Abrahamson’s Room which won at both the Golden Globes® and the Oscars® as well as Yorgos Lanthimos’ The Lobster, winner of the Jury Prize at the Cannes Film Festival, 2016.
+Element Pictures - an Irish success story and a company that has become an international world player with Lenny Abrahamson’s Room, as well as Yorgos Lanthimos’ The Lobster, winner of the Jury Prize at the Cannes Film Festival, 2016.

 Element Pictures (formerly Temple Films established by Ed Guiney) has been supported by MEDIA since director Paddy Breathnach’s film, Ailsa, received TV Funding in MEDIA 1.
 In 2001, Ed Guiney and Andrew Lowe established Element Pictures and the company has gone on to produce successful MEDIA supported Films, such as The Guard and The Lobster, established a distribution arm and a VOD platform.
 Their recent productions include Lenny Abrahamson’s, Room, which won at the Golden Globes® and the Oscars® as well as the MEDIA supported feature, The Lobster, from director Yorgos Lanthimos which stars Colin Farrell and won the Jury Prize in Cannes 2016.